novel2430/i3wm-monitor-selector-python/README.md

   ```bash
   monitor-selector.py
   ```
-  You can build key binding to this script
+  You can set key binding to this script

 ## TODO
   - Make no chages to the user's i3 config file